-Variable name Definition GSI, cont. maximum leaf conductance of 5 to 10 samples each day are averaged, yielding the maximum diffusive conductance for the species.
+Definition Variable name To obtain maximum leaf conductance values, leaf GSI, cont. conductance is determined between sunrise and late morning until a clear decline or no further increase is observed.
+Depending on phenology, measurements are taken on at least three bright days in late spring and summer, preferably just after a rainy period.
+The means of maximum leaf conductance of 5 to 10 samples each day averaged, vielding the maximum conductance for the species.
 Due to the variation of the location of stomata on plant leaves for different plant species, conductance values should be calculated for the total leaf surface area.
-VPDFR Vapor pressure deficit (kPa) corresponding to the second point on the stomatal conductance curve.
+Required.
+Vapor pressure deficit (kPa) corresponding to the second VPDFR point on the stomatal conductance curve.
 (The first point on the stomatal conductance curve is comprised of a vapor pressure deficit of 1 kPa and the fraction of maximum stomatal conductance equal to 1.00.)
 As with radiation-use efficiency, stomatal conductance is sensitive to vapor pressure deficit.
 Stockle et al (1992) compiled a short list of stomatal conductance response to vapor pressure deficit for a few plant species.
 Due to the paucity of data, default values for the second point on the stomatal conductance vs. vapor pressure deficit curve are used for all plant species in the database.
 The fraction of maximum stomatal conductance (FRGMAX) is set to 0.75 and the vapor pressure deficit corresponding to the fraction given by FRGMAX (VPDFR) is set to 4.00 kPa.

-If the user has actual data, they should use those values, otherwise the default values are adequate.
-FRGMAX Fraction of maximum stomatal conductance corresponding to the second point on the stomatal conductance curve.
-(The first point on the stomatal conductance curve is comprised of a vapor pressure deficit of 1 kPa and the fraction of maximum stomatal conductance equal to 1.00.)
-Please read the explanation for parameter VPDFR to obtain additional information about this parameter and methods used to measure it.
-WAVP Rate of decline in radiation use efficiency per unit increase in vapor pressure deficit.
-Stockle and Kiniry (1990) first noticed a relationship between RUE and vapor pressure deficit and were able to explain a large portion of within-species variability in RUE values for sorghum and corn by plotting RUE values as a function of average daily vapor pressure deficit values.
-Since this first article, a number of other studies
+If the user has actual data, they should use those values,

-Variable name Definition WAVP, cont. have been conducted that support the dependence of RUE on vapor pressure deficit.
-However, there is still some debate in the scientific community on the validity of this relationship.
-If the user does not wish to simulate a change in RUE with vapor pressure deficit, the variable WAVP can be set to 0.0 for the plant.
-To define the impact of vapor pressure deficit on RUE, vapor pressure deficit values must be recorded during the growing seasons that RUE determinations are being made.
-It is important that the plants are exposed to no other stress than vapor pressure deficit, i.e. plant growth should not be limited by lack of soil water and nutrients.
-Vapor pressure deficits can be calculated from relative humidity (see Chapter 3 in Theoretical Documentation) or from daily maximum and minimum temperatures using the technique of Diaz and Campbell (1988) as described by Stockle and Kiniry (1990).
+otherwise the default values are adequate.

+Vapor pressure deficits can be calculated from relative humidity (see Chapter 1:2 in Theoretical Documentation) or from daily maximum and minimum temperatures using the technique of Diaz and Campbell (1988) as described by Stockle and Kiniry (1990).
 The change in RUE with vapor pressure deficit is determined by fitting a linear regression for RUE as a function of vapor pressure deficit.
 Figure 14-4 shows a plot of RUE as a function of vapor pressure deficit for grain sorghum.